lakshyaraj2212/ETH-.sol/README.md

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the license.md file for details.